If you or your loved one has suffered a catastrophic injury due to negligence of another, fight back.

 If you suffer from a catastrophic injury, you need the Elia Law Firm.

-We are relentless in the pursuit of the maximum compensation for your catastrophic injury.
-Our proven 98.5% success rate confirms that.
+We are relentless in the pursuit of the maximum compensation for your catastrophic injury, and our proven over 95% success rate in obtaining that maximum confirms that.

 We are experts in all aspects of catastrophic injury law in San Diego, surrounding areas, and throughout the state of California.
 Our client-focused practice doesn't skimp on what's important.
 We provide for all an aggressive lawsuit that explores all legal avenues on a client's behalf and a leave-no-stone-unturned approach to discovery and investigation.